 The pre-construction phase of a project is crucial, setting the course for a successful job.
 It includes business and financial assessments, in which your Design-Builder’s pre-construction staff learn about your business, industry, goals, vision, financial realities and current and future facility needs.

 Concurrently, architects and engineers begin architectural, mechanical and electrical system assessments and review any existing floor plans, fire and smoke preparations, interior room finishes and structural systems.
 While the design team gathers critical information, surveyors perform a field assessment of your job site to ready it for construction.
 If you’re improving your current space, your Design-Builder will assess your facility to identify areas of need.
 These assessments define key parameters like codes, compliance requirements, topography, the area’s weather characteristics, usable on-site natural resources and more.

 With all the key information in mind, your project team partners with you to identify the right facility, design and construction program to help you achieve your goals within your budget and time constraints.
 The scope of your project is set, and creative solutions can take shape to help you realize your vision.

 Next, architectural design begins in earnest and represents the best opportunity to capture value in your project.
-After all, architectural design isn’t just about appearance; it’s a blend of form and function — strategy, vision, aesthetics and technology— all coming together into a complete design that should drive your project to success.
+After all, architectural design isn’t just about appearance.
+It’s a blend of form and function where strategy, vision, aesthetics and technology come together as a complete design that should drive your project to success.
 While we briefly cover the architectural design process in the next section, we’ve also published a more robust guide to help you get the most from strategic design.
 Click below to read the guide.